xuemulong/miio_tc_demo/README.md

       (2)set relay on:  relay  ["on"]
         the param also can be ["off"] to set relay off.
   Example--up
-    c.the arduino will update the state of DHT11 every 100s;
+    b.the arduino will update the state of DHT11 every 100s;
-    e.the arduino will try to check the DHT every 10s to make sure if there is an event occurr.
+    c.the arduino will try to check the DHT every 10s to make sure if there is an event occurr.
 6.You can see the process of communicates on the computer if you connect Arduino with computer through UART0.